dmccreary/graph-algorithms/docs/data/geospatial/index.md

 2. Every City is LOCATED_IN in a single State
 3. Every State is LOCATED_IN a single Country
 4. Every County is LOCATED_IN a single State
-5. Every Address is ASSIGNED_TO a single Zipocde
+5. Every Address is ASSIGNED_TO a single Zipcode
 6. Every City is PART_OF one or more County (a city can be in many counties)
 7. A Zipode is ASSIGNED_TO a single City
 8. A Zipcode is ASSIGNED_TO a single County